-The unhappy political and commercial condition of Louisiana renders interesting everything concerning the brave men who are eudcavoring to steer her through the hudeous surf-breakers in which she is floundefing.
-In such connection the Upper about to do, and at night surrounded his Marlboro Prince Georgian furnishes some particulars of Francis T. Nicholls, who has been inaugurated as the Democratic Governor of Louisiana, and is bravely endeavoring to fill his high office in spite of Packard and Federal bayonets.
-Gov. Nicholls' father, Thomas Nicholls, was born and raised in Upper Marlboro, Prince George's County, Md., and was a nephew of Col. David Craufurd and Mrs. Sarah Forrest, prominent and wealthy citizens of that county some thirtyfive years ago.
-Thomas Nicholls migrated to Louisiana, taking with him three children, Patsey, David and Thomas.
-Patsey Nicholls became Mrs. Morse, and her son, the to death.
-Then the sister, who had hidden late Isaac E. Morse, represented New Orleans district in Congress several terms, and was subsequently sent by President Buchanan as United States Minister to Venezuela.
+The unhappy political and commercial condition of Louisiana renders interesting everything concerning the brave men who are endeavoring to steer her through athe hideous surf-breakers in which she is floundering.
+In such connection the Upper Marlboro Prince Georgian furnishes some particulars of Francis T. Nicholls, who has been inaugurated as the Democratic Governor of Louisiana, and is bravely endeavoring to fill his high office in spite of Packard and Federal bayonets.
+Gov. Nicholls' father, Thomas Nicholls, was born and raised n Upper Marlboro, Prince George's County, Md., and was a nephew of Col. David Craufurd and Mrs. Sarah Forrest, prominent and wealthy citizens of that county some thirtyfive years ago.
+Thomas Nicholls migrated to Louisiana, taking with him three children.
+Patsey, David and Thomas.
+Patsey Nicholls became Mrs. Morse, and her son, the late Isaac E. Morse, represented New Orleans district in Congress several terms, and was subsequently sent by President Buchanan as United States Minister to Venczuela.
 David Nicholls was a midshipman, and was aid to Commodore Perry at the battle of Lake Eric ..
-He was with the Commodore when transferred from the flagship in a small boat to the Niagara under fire of the British line-of-battle ships; and Thomas Nicholls is father of the present Gov. of Logini The Hold Maryland line" preserves its true and pure blood, even in the perilous and turbid political atmosphere of down-trodden Louisiana, and Gov. Nicholls shows himself a worthy son of Maryhand ancestry.
-During the fate civil war of the family was observed, the belief Gov. Nicholls commanded a regiment in Gen. Dick Taylor's brigade, and lost an arm in battle.
-So soon as able to report for duty by the fact that a young man saw what was he was promoted to the rank of Brigadier General, and lost a log.
-When convalescent he teudered his service in the field, but the authoritics declined to subject him to further exposure, and assigned him to duty in command of the military post at Lynch- ly daylight ; but they had spent time enough burg, Va., then one of the most important in hiding the body to give the mob a chance strategic positions in that region, because of to form anew.
-They were overtaken and the immense commissary resources that were captured.
-Ames was promptly hanged to there centred for the use of the Confederate a tree.
-The woman was delivered to the
+He was with the Commodore when transferred from the flagship in a small boat to the Niagara under fire of the British line-of-battle ships; and Thomas Nicholls is father of the present Gov. nor of Louisiana.
+The Sold Maryland line" preserves its true and pure blood, even in the perilous and turbid political atmosphere of down-trodden Louisiana, and Gov. Nicholls shows himself a worthy son of Maryland ancestry.
+During the late civil war Gov. Nicholls commanded a regiment in Gen. Dick Taylor's brigade, and lost an arm in battle.
+So soon as able to report for duty he was promoted to the rank of Brigadier General, and lost a leg.
+When convalescent he tendered his service in the field, but the authorities declined to subject him to further exposure, and assigned him to duty in command of the military post at Lynchburg, Va., then one of the most important the immense commissary resources that were there centred for the use of the Confederate rmy.